hashicorp/vault/website/source/docs/config/index.html.md

   * `tls_key_file` (optional) - The path to the private key for Consul communication.
       Set accordingly to the [key_file](https://www.consul.io/docs/agent/options.html#key_file) setting in Consul.

-#### Backend Reference: Zookeeper (Community-Supported)

-For Zookeeper, the following options are supported:

-  * `path` (optional) - The path within Zookeeper where data will be stored.
-      Defaults to "vault/".

-  * `address` (optional) - The address(es) of the Zookeeper instance(s) to talk to.
-      Can be comma separated list (host:port) of many Zookeeper instances.
-      Defaults to "localhost:2181" if not specified.

 #### Backend Reference: etcd (Community-Supported)

 For etcd, the following options are supported: